Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels

-Worst-case packet latency of routing protocols for store-and-forward wired networks has been studied in the framework of adversarial queuing.
-Aiello et al.~\cite{AielloKOR-JCSS00} demonstrated that polynomial packet latency can be achieved by a distributed algorithm even when the adversaries do not disclose the paths they assigned to packets in order to comply with congestion restrictions.
+Worst-case packet latency of routing in store-and-forward wired networks has been studied in the framework of adversarial queuing.
+Aiello et al.~\cite{AielloKOR-JCSS00} demonstrated that polynomial packet latency can be achieved by a distributed algorithm even when the adversaries do not disclose the paths they assigned to packets to validate complying with congestion constraints.
 Andrews et al.~\cite{AndrewsFGZ-JACM05} studied packet latency of adversarial routing when the entire path of a packet is known at the source.
 Broder et al.~\cite{BroderFU01} discussed conditions under which protocols effective for static routing provide bounded packet latency when applied in dynamic routing.
 Scheideler and V\"ocking~\cite{ScheidelerV98} investigated how to transform static store-and-forward routing algorithms, designed to handle packets injected at the same time, into efficient algorithms able to handle packets injected continuously into the network, so that packet delays in the static case are close to those occurring in the dynamic case.
 Ros\'en and Tsirkin~\cite{RosenT06} studied bounded packet delays against the ultimately powerful adversaries of rate~$1$.

 Jamming in multiple-access channels and wireless networks is usually understood as disruptions occurring in individual rounds that prevent successful transmissions in spite of lack of collisions caused by concurrent interfering transmissions.
-Awerbuch~et al.~\cite{AwerbuchRS-PODC08} studied jamming in multiple access channels in an adversarial setting with the goal to estimate saturation throughput of randomized protocols.
-Gilbert~et al.~\cite{GilbertKPPSY14} studied jammed transmissions on multiple access channel with the goal to optimize energy consumption per each transmitting station.
-Broadcasting on multi channels with jamming controlled by adversaries was studied by Chlebus et al.~\cite{ChlebusDK16}, Gilbert et al.~\cite{GilbertGKN-INFOCOM09}, Gilbert~et al.~\cite{GilbertGN09}, and Meier~et al.~\cite{MeierPSW09}.
-Richa et al.~\cite{RichaSSZ13} considered broadcasting on wireless networks modeled as unit disc graphs with one communication channel, in which a constant fraction of rounds can be jammed.
+Awerbuch~et al.~\cite{AwerbuchRSSZ14} studied jamming in multiple access channels in an adversarial setting with the goal to estimate saturation throughput of randomized protocols.
+Richa et al.~\cite{RichaSSZ-TN13} gave a randomized medium-access algorithm against adaptive adversarial jamming of a shared medium that achieves a constant-competitive throughput.
+Gilbert~et al.~\cite{GilbertKPPSY14} studied jammed transmissions in multiple access channel with the goal to optimize energy consumption per each transmitting station.
+Broadcasting in multi-channels with jamming controlled by adversaries was studied by Chlebus et al.~\cite{ChlebusDK16}, Gilbert et al.~\cite{GilbertGKN-INFOCOM09}, Gilbert~et al.~\cite{GilbertGN09}, and Meier~et al.~\cite{MeierPSW09}.
+Richa et al.~\cite{RichaSSZ-DC13} considered broadcasting on wireless networks modeled as unit disc graphs with one communication channel, in which a constant fraction of rounds can be jammed.